angelC4325/shooping-spren/readme.md

   displayCard(filtered);
 });
 ````
-this event listener only shoe the items that match in name in real time whith the input of the search barr
+this event listener only show the items that match in name in real time whith the input of the search barr
 ````javaScript
 displayCard(itemList1);